bgushurst/m2dev/README.md

 # Magento 2 Development (M2DEV)
 > A concise and opinionated Docker development environment for Magento 2
+> Check out https://github.com/markshust/docker-magento as well for a currently more feature complete dev environment

 ## Requirements
 1) Project Directory within Linux or WSL 2